home

 Not as the whole strategy.
 As the stabilizer.

-See Appendix E: Authority (Reinforcement) Checklist for the full drift detection, refresh triggers, and reinforcement playbook.
+See the full AI Search Authority Reinforcement checklist for drift detection, refresh triggers, and the reinforcement playbook.

 If you want to keep getting cited, treat reinforcement like maintenance, not marketing.